aarchbold/intracorp-insider/README.md

-# html-boilerplate
+# Intracorp Insider Page
-My starting off point for building small static marketing sites
+Static HTML page for Intracorp

+## How to view
+1. Download this repo and open the .html file inside the webapp folder.
+All files inside the webapp directory are compiled and production ready.
+2. If you need to make changes the the JavaScript or CSS, see next section.

-## How to install
+## How to install for development

-1. Fork this repo
+1. Download or clone this repo
-2. Change the repository property in the package.json file to point to your repo.
-3. navigate to project directory with terminal
+2. Navigate to project directory with terminal
-4. run "npm install" to install gulp dependencies
+3. Run "npm install" to install gulp dependencies
-5. run "gulp" to build files
+4. Run "gulp" to build files and watch for changes
-6. run "gulp watch" to watch for changes in "src" directory
+5. Make changes to files in the src directory
+6. View the .html file inside the webapp directory in your favorite browser to view changes.

 ## Editing SCSS and JS files